The BRW Rich 200 shows pizza will make you richer than burgers

 Hungry Jack's was licensed from Burger King US, but the chain couldn't be called that back in 1971 because an Adelaide store already had the Burger King trademark.
 That trademark eventually lapsed in 1996 and there was a legal battle between Burger King US and Hungry Jack's, but eventually all was resolved, Hungry Jack's retained the master franchise for Australia and the Whoppers continued to flow.

-But Cowin happily plays across the fast food market.
-The money to found Hungry Jack's came from a successful KFC store which he was a part-owner of.
+But Cowin happily plays across the fast-food market.
+The money to found Hungry Jack's came from his partial ownership in a successful KFC store.
 And these days, it seems the biggest source of his wealth isn't burgers (despite tomorrow being National Burger Day), but the Domino's pizza chain.

 Cowin has a 26% stake in Domino's, which dates back to 1986 when he invested $400,000 in the chain.
-So successful has Domino's become, thanks largely to shrewd investments in ordering technology and a fiercely competitive pricing strategy, that the Rich List team estimate that his stake in Domino's now accounts for close to half of his total net worth.
+So successful has Domino's become, thanks largely to clever investments in ordering technology and a fiercely-competitive pricing strategy, that the Rich List team estimate that his stake in Domino's now accounts for close to half of his total net worth.
 From $400,000 to $900 million is a very impressive improvement.

 So the simple lesson there is that right now there's more money in pizzas than in burgers.
 But the broader lesson for the 24 million of us who aren't on the Rich 200 is this: diversify your investments.